unitedstates/citation/CONTRIBUTING.md

 `citation` uses `gulp` and `browserify` and a few other tools to create browser-ready builds.

 If you modify any `citation` code and want to send a pull request, please update the browser builds (located in the `browser` folder) by running `gulp`.
+(Install `gulp` first by running `npm install gulp -g`.)

 If you are unable to do this, you should still contribute!
 Just make a note of this in the text of the pull request.

 Currently three different files are created for browser use: